smaclell/smaclell.github.io/_drafts/what-is-your-rollback-plan.md

 Having a strong rollback plan has changed the way we do releases.
 We have not needed it very often but when we did it was a lifesaver.
-We are no longer live in fear of bad deployments and are confident we can get back to workign state quickly and easily.
+We are no longer live in fear of bad deployments and are confident we can get back to working state quickly and easily.
 What is your rollback plan?

 Ours rollback plan is: